 The WCS Leadership Academy is a program within the Institute for Community Impact that invests in our students by providing leadership training and guidance in the non-profit, civic and business sectors.
-The Academy empowers students to grow in their own leadership traits, challenge ideas, define issues, and develop strategies for action.
+The Academy empowers students to grow in their own leadership traits, explore industries, challenge ideas, define issues, and develop strategies for action.
 We move students to engage with the community through advocacy and a commitment to service.

 JUNIOR TRACK OF STUDY

-Explore all tracks
+Explore all three tracks of Business, Civics and Nonprofits

 SENIOR TRACK OF STUDY